Welcome to Canadian Fingerprint Agency

 We will continue to follow guidance from the Government of Canada and Health Authorities to maximize safety for everyone.

-OUR OFFICE WILL BE CLOSING AS OF 4:00PM ON MARCH 20, AND WILL REOPEN IN TWO WEEKS ON APRIL 6, 2020.
-To book an appointment in April, please click on "BOOK TIME" the desired time slot and follow the instructions that appear.
+OUR OFFICE WILL BE CLOSING AS OF 4:00PM ON MARCH 20, AND WILL REOPEN IN MAY, 2020.
+Please click on "BOOK TIME" the desired time slot and follow the instructions that appear.

 We look forward to continuing to serve you at our location.